newfold-labs/npm-ui-component-library/readme.md

-# Newfold Digital UI Components Library
+# Newfold Digital UI Component Library

 A React component library for building user interfaces.
 Please visit this resource for the documentation of all available components and examples on how to use them.